-Hudson’s Bay selling assets to Canadian Tire for $30 million
+Hudson’s Bay Selling Assets to Canadian Tire for $30 Million

-What’s going on at Hudson’s Bay?
+What’s Happening at Hudson’s Bay?

 State of Hudson’s Bay